-For more information about accessing the AMHS-KFLA Court Support services described below, please complete our self-referral form or call 613-544-1356 (Kingston & Frontenac) or 613-354-7521 (Lennox & Addington) weekdays 8:30am-4:30pm.
+For more information about accessing the AMHS-KFLA Court Support services described below, please call 613-544-1356 (Kingston & Frontenac) or 613-354-7521 (Lennox & Addington) weekdays 8:30am-4:30pm.
 For professionals making referrals on behalf of clients, please use our external-referral form or downloadable form.

 AMHS-KFLA’s Justice Services help those with a serious mental illness or addiction who are in conflict with the law.
 Staff support individuals who have been charged with an offence as they navigate the criminal court system, offering assistance accessing legal supports, and support during court appearances.
 The service provides individuals with support and information throughout the duration of their court matters to the resolution of charges.
 Information about the criminal justice system can also be provided to family and friends or other concerned parties.

 Criteria for support are:

 - A diagnosed or suspected mental illness or addiction

 - The individual is voluntarily seeking this service